bearswang/mpc-ros/README.md

 # MPC-ROS
-A Python ROS package for model predictive control (MPC) of an autonomous vehicle
+A python ROS package for model predictive control (MPC) of an autonomous vehicle

 # Install MPC-ROS: